rHedBull/8bitCPU/README.md

 random acces memory, includes MAR (memory address register)

 ### parts
+- chip_5 = SN74LS245N, 8 bus tranceiver
+- chip_6 = SN74LS173AN, 4 bit d - type register
 - chip_10 = 74LS157, Quad 2-Line to 1-Line Data Selectors/Multiplexers
-- chip_5 = SN74LS245N, 8 bus tranceiver
 - chip_11 = 74LS00, Quad 2-Input NAND Gate
-- chip_6 = SN74LS173AN, 4 bit d - type register
+- chip_12 = UT6264C, 8K X 8 BIT LOW POWER CMOS SRAM

 ### [schematic]()

 ### functionality
+The switch in the upper left corner switches between execution- and programming-mode.
+In programming, you can manipulate the the  8 stored bits in the SRAM unit (chip_12) using the 4 address bits and the only partly connected 10 dip switch to programm instructions into the RAM.
+In executin mode the 4 address bits will come via the bus from the program counter.

 ### design